Equator Broadcasting Corporation: History

 Clement Wani Konga, former Governor of Central Equatoria State, announced the launch of the new Equator Broadcasting Corporation in Juba on July 6, 2015.
 Jacob Aligo Lo Ladu would serve as the Managing Director, Basil Buga Nyama as Director TV Unit and Capacity Development, while Colins Lasu as Director for Radio Unit, with EBC being used as a public service broadcaster through its two media channels, Equator Radio 89.4 FM and EBC TV.

 Press freedom

-South Sudan's media landscape is still in a very bad place.
-In the country, journalists are often threatened, scared, kidnapped, and arrested without a reason.
-Also, censorship from the government often makes it hard for journalists to do their jobs, which hurts press freedom in a big way.
+South Sudan's media landscape is still heavily censored.
+In the country, journalists are often threatened, scared, kidnapped, and arrested.
+Censorship from the government often makes it hard for journalists to report.
 At least five journalists from Equator Broadcasting Corporation, Radio Miraya, Juba Monitor, Al-Mougif newspaper, and the South Sudan Broadcasting Corporation were detained for six hours on October 27, 2020, and then released the same day, according to an article published in Juba Monitor on October 28, which CPJ read, a report published by Eye Radio on October 30, and a person who spoke to CPJ on the condition of anonymity for fear of retaliation.
 According to the same media reports, the journalists were arrested while trying to cover a press conference held by the Central Equatoria State's Chamber of Commerce.